Timothy Woods

 The type of smoker you choose will have a massive impact on how easy it is to cook with, ease of maintenance, and portability (1).
 A small charcoal smoker, for example, will be easier to move around than an affordable gas-powered smoker that needs a propane tank.

-On the other hand, you will have less control over temperature with the charcoal smoker than with the gas or electric.
+On the other hand, you will have less control over temperature with charcoal than with a gas or electric smoker.
 Some of the different smoker options include:

 Pellet Smoker